The Informers (2008 film): Critical response

-The Informers was panned by film critics and has a "rotten" score of 12% on Rotten Tomatoes based on 106 reviews with an average rating of 3.8 out of 10.
+The Informers was panned by film critics and has a "rotten" score of 13% on Rotten Tomatoes based on 104 reviews with an average rating of 3.8 out of 10.
 The critical consensus states: "As miserable and insipid as its protagonists, The Informers fails to provide anything to think about after the sheen of fake blond is gone."
-The film also has a score of 20 out of 100 on Metacritic, based on 25 critics, indicating "generally unfavorable reviews."
+The film also has a score of 20 out of 100 on Metacritic, based on 25 critics, indicating "generally unfavorable reviews".

 Sonny Bunch from the Washington Times stated that to understand the film, a viewer should "[i]magine American Psycho with less violence but more nudity, transplanted from New York City to California and stripped of all self-awareness".
 John Anderson from the Washington Post called it a "... nihilistic, narcissistic, knuckleheaded movie about nihilistic, narcissistic knuckleheads"; he states that it "...might have been an interesting exercise in satire, if it only had a sense of humor.
 Which it doesn't".

-Paul Chambers from CNNRadio referred to the film as "bleak, boring and bloated".
 Owen Gleiberman from Entertainment Weekly stated that the film is "...by far the most slack, ho-hum movie ever made from Ellis' material".
 Cosmo Landesman from The Sunday Times commented, "It has a good cast and a terrific 1980s soundtrack (Devo, Simple Minds)".
-At the same time, Landesman stated that the film "...also has the superficiality of a TV soap", which means that while the film "...is not so bad that you can't sit back and enjoy it, but nor is it good enough to go and see.
+At the same time, Landesman stated that the film "...also has the superficiality of a TV soap", which means that while the film "...is not so bad that you can't sit back and enjoy it, but nor is it good enough to go and see".
 Several critics attacked the film for its prurient elements.
 James Berardinelli from ReelViews called it "... the kind of movie that, upon leaving the theater, provokes the urge to take a shower".
-In a similar vein, Lou Lumenick from the New York Post quipped that the film is "... so seamy it makes you want to take a bath afterward", and he stated that "[r]arely has so much sin seemed so boring".